 -Inexperience with incubation/failure to prepare/improper technique

--Incorrect incubator temperatures at time of setting or during hatch
+-Incorrect incubator temperatures at the time of setting or during hatch

 -Incorrect incubator humidity levels

--Improper cleaning of the incubator prior to starting incubation (this may allow bacteria to form and contaminate your eggs)
+-Improper cleaning of the incubator before starting incubation (this may allow bacteria to form and contaminate your eggs)

 -Not cleaning hands properly before handling eggs or handling them too much, especially during the first week of incubation.